Guidelines for Schools on Exceptional Circumstances

 - Unforeseeable or unpreventable events including family crisis, or major financial problems leading to acute stress.

 3.2 When exceptional circumstances occur close to a student’s examination or an assessment deadline, the University will ensure that the student will not be disadvantaged, providing that their need is genuine, and that the correct procedures are followed.
 It is the student’s responsibility to submit the necessary evidence to support an application for exceptional circumstances, eg a medical certificate or a letter from their GP; such letters should not simply report what the student told their doctor but should verify the impact that the student’s circumstances had on their physical or mental health, and/or provide a medical opinion.
+Students may also submit an application for exceptional circumstances on the basis of self-certification for a short-term illness, for which they are unable, or it is not appropriate, to obtain contemporaneous medical advice or evidence.
+In such circumstances, a self-certification statement is required as part of the exceptional circumstances application, which statement will form the evidence to support the application.

 3.4 Extra marks will not be awarded to compensate for exceptional circumstances.